-Marriage relationship is about giving, about sharing, about togetherness.
+Marriage is about giving, sharing, and togetherness.

-If both partners can act like grown-ups, half the problems will disappear, and, if they can be there for each other, the other half never appear.
+If both partners can act like grown-ups, half the problems will disappear, and, if they can be there for each other, the other half never even appear.
 If you decide to be happy, no one can stop you.

 “Do you know mum,” the new bride told her mother, “he gives me everything I ask for.”

 “That merely shows,” replied her mother, “you are not asking for enough.”

 It is easy to ask, to want, to have, to expect, be sure you are at ease to give and share as well.
 Nature will reciprocate.
 It always does.
 And what if you feel, you are the only one giving in a relationship and you are not getting fulfillment from your relationship?
 Refer to my last post in that case.